Clauber/4part-version/README.md

 # npm run script
 npm run release -- --no-verify
 # or global bin
-nonstandard-version --no-verify
+4part-version --no-verify
 ```

 ### Signing Commits and Tags

-If you have your GPG key set up, add the `--sign` or `-s` flag to your `nonstandard-version` command.
+If you have your GPG key set up, add the `--sign` or `-s` flag to your `4part-version` command.

 ### Lifecycle Scripts

-`nonstandard-version` supports lifecycle scripts.
+`4part-version` supports lifecycle scripts.
 These allow you to execute your
 own supplementary commands during the release.
 The following
 hooks are available and execute in the order documented: